The Best Cures for Employee Burnout: What the Research Says

 The first step in addressing employee burnout is measurement.
 Leaders must understand where and how burnout is occurring.
 Implementing a time-tracking system or workload audit allows employees and managers to see how time is being spent, uncovering inefficiencies, unnecessary tasks, and opportunities for reprioritization.
 This data-driven approach lays the foundation for meaningful change.

-Compounding the problem, most employees navigate a constant flood of emails, messages, unnecessary meetings, and office distractions.
+Most employees navigate a constant flood of emails, messages, unnecessary meetings, and office distractions.
 Without guidance, they struggle to focus on tasks that truly matter.
-Leaders play a key role in helping teams filter noise, concentrate on high-impact work, and regain a sense of control over their workflow
+Leaders play a key role in helping teams filter noise, concentrate on high-impact work, and regain a sense of control over their workflow.

-Clarify strategic priorities so employees can align their daily work with overarching goals.
+Clarify strategic priorities so employees can focus on what matters most by aligning their daily work with overarching goals.

-Create a culture where employees feel empowered to ask questions, seek guidance, and receive support in prioritizing efforts across projects, programs, and portfolios.
+Create a healthy organizational culture where employees feel empowered to ask questions, seek guidance, and receive support in prioritizing efforts across projects, programs, and portfolios.

-Mitigating burnout begins with understanding the sources of stress and equipping employees with skills to manage their time and prioritize tasks effectively.
+Mitigating burnout begins with understanding the sources of stress and equipping employees with skills, resources, tools, and mindsets to build resilience, manage their time, and prioritize tasks effectively.

 The Bottom Line